RobTillaart/I2C_LCD/README.md

 The math above does not include other overhead like preparing the bits etc.
 At 100K the I2C for 2 bytes takes 160 us, so it can safely set to 0.

-Setting the delay to zero, gives roughly the 0.1.0 timing again.
+Setting the delay to zero (0.1.4), gives roughly the 0.1.0 timing again.

 Note: Performance is also a matter of developing an optimal algorithm.
 This is often a trade between code size, memory used and speed.